-Iceland has received a lot of love in the travel sphere during the last decade, and with good reason.
-Thanks to its stunning landscapes and ease of getting there from both North America and Europe, Iceland is the perfect destination for trips both short and long.
+This small country has received a lot of love in the travel sphere during the last decade, and with good reason.
+Thanks to its stunning landscapes and ease of getting there from both North America and Europe, this is the perfect destination for trips both short and long.
 But when is the best time to visit Iceland?

 While we’ve been visiting Iceland (and writing about it) since 2009, we don’t know if we can really claim credit for the tourism boom.
 What we can do, is give you expert advice based on our visits over the years during the different seasons.